crc-org/snc/docs/self-sufficient-bundle.md

 ## Naming convention for the systemd unit files

-Systemd units that are needed for both 'OpenShift' and 'MicroShift' are named as `crc-*.service`, units that are needed only for 'OpenShift' are named as `ocp-*.service` and when we add units that are only needed for 'MicroShift' they should be named as `ucp-*.service`
+Systemd units that are needed for both 'OpenShift' and 'MicroShift' are named as `crc-*.service`, units that are needed only for 'OpenShift' are named as `ocp-*.service` and when we add units that are only needed for 'MicroShift' they should be named as `ucp-*.service`.